-During the lifetime of the PDU session, within the SmPolicyDecision data structure, the PCF may provide the revalidation time within the "revalidationTime" attribute and the RE_TIMEOUT policy control request trigger within the "policyCtrlReqTriggers" attribute to instruct the SMF to trigger a PCF interaction to request PCC rule from the PCF if not provided yet.
+During the lifetime of a PDU session, within the SmPolicyDecision data structure, the PCF may provide the revalidation time within the "revalidationTime" attribute and the "RE_TIMEOUT" policy control request trigger within the "policyCtrlReqTriggers" attribute to instruct the SMF to trigger an interaction with the PCF to request PCC rule(s), if not provided yet.
 The PCF may also update the revalidation time by including the new value within the "revalidationTime" attribute.
-The PCF may disable the revalidation function by removing RE_TIMEOUT policy control request trigger if it has been provided.
+The PCF may disable the revalidation function by removing the "RE_TIMEOUT" policy control request trigger, if it has been previously provided.

-When the SMF receives the revalidation time within "revalidationTime" attribute, the SMF shall store the received value and start the timer based on it.
-Then the SMF shall send the PCC rule request before the indicated revalidation time.
+When the SMF receives the revalidation time within the "revalidationTime" attribute, the SMF shall store the received value and start the associated timer based on it.
+Then, the SMF shall trigger a PCC rule request towards the PCF before the indicated revalidation time.

-If the RE_TIMEOUT policy control request trigger is removed, SMF shall stop the timer for revalidation.
+If the "RE_TIMEOUT" policy control request trigger is removed, the SMF shall stop the associated timer.

-NOTE: By disabling the revalidation function the revalidation time value previously provided to the SMF is not applicable anymore.
+NOTE: By disabling the revalidation function, the revalidation time value previously provided to the SMF is not applicable anymore.